 Search Assistance Available

-If you have difficulty searching the database, our library staff will be glad to perform custom searches of the database on the main library computers and email or mail the results to you.
+If you have difficulty searching the database, our library staff will be glad to perform custom searches of the database and email the results to you.
 Please contact Archival Guide, Forest History Society, 701 William Vickers Avenue, Durham, North Carolina, 27701-3162.
 Telephone inquiries may be made to 919-682-9319 or you may email FHS staff.

 Obtaining Materials Listed in the Archival Guide